 At a time when Montanans are using open spaces and trails more than ever, Five Valleys is excited to announce that Missoulians will soon have the opportunity to enjoy the newest trail on Mount Dean Stone.
 The nicknamed “High, Wide, and Handsome Trail” will offer five miles of trail for community members to connect with nature and each other while improving their physical and mental health.

-At the close of 2019, Five Valleys was happy to announce that they had finalized three land deals that will provide a trail corridor around the top of Mount Dean Stone.
-This achievement marks the culmination of years of listening, negotiations and patience, and stands as a major milestone for the greater Mount Dean Stone project.
+At the close of 2019, Five Valleys was happy to announce that we had finalized three land deals that would provide a trail corridor around the top of Mount Dean Stone.
+This achievement marked the culmination of years of listening, negotiations and patience, and stands as a major milestone for the greater Mount Dean Stone project.

-The 350-acre corridor consists of seven properties, including one approved for a 10-lot residential subdivision directly above the South Hills Spur.
+The 350-acre Mount Dean Stone Corridor consists of seven properties, including one approved for a 10-lot residential subdivision directly above the South Hills Spur.
 Landowners Sarah and Tim Topp, M. Sheila Callaghan and Max Murphy of Ravalli County Broadcasters LLC, and Vertical Bridge, LLC, all worked with Five Valleys to conserve these three properties and move them into Five Valleys ownership at the end of 2019.
 Five Valleys is immensely grateful to these families and businesses for their generosity, vision and partnership.

 Where it loops around the Mount Dean Stone summit, the “High, Wide, and Handsome Trail” will connect to the proposed 4.6-mile House of Sky Trail.
 Five Valleys was awarded a $75,000 Montana Fish, Wildlife and Parks Recreational Trails Program grant this spring to build the House of Sky Trail.
 Read more about the House of Sky Trail.